-Like most DBMSes, Lyftron supports used-defined recurrent task called a job.
+Like most DBMSes, Lyftrondata supports user-defined recurrent task called a job.
 To define a job, a schedule should be defined first.
-Lyftron mimics job management implementation after Microsoft SQL Server.
-It means user can define job using GUI or using SQL.
+Lyftrondata mimics job management implementation after Microsoft SQL Server.
+It means a user can define job using GUI or using SQL.

 Schedules can be found under Administer -> Schedule management.